 Allow your growing children to work, earn money, save money, make purchases, save toward goals such as major purchases, learn generosity and learn financial responsibility.
 As they grow older, if you own a business, let them work their way up the chain of command to become (by earning that right) co-directors of your business.
 The business itself may be donated to charity with certain legal structures that family management remains.
-See the story of the Alan and Nathan Barnhart.
+See the story of the Alan and Katherine Barnhart.
 It is more blessed to give than to receive, Acts 20:35.

 About the author:

 John Campbell has retired from a 40-year legal practice as a trial attorney in Tampa.
 He has served in multiple volunteer roles at Idlewild Baptist Church in Lutz, Florida, where he met Jesus.
 He began serving as the Executive Director of the Idlewild Foundation in 2016.
 He has been married to the love of his life, Mona Puckett Campbell, since 1972.